-Ah!
-It’s been almost 6 weeks since I’ve written a blog post (this flashback post on travel workouts doesn’t really count!), and while I could make excuses, the real reason is … life!
+This post was originally published in April 2019, and was updated in July 2021.
+Here’s the note from 2019: Ah!
+It’s been almost 6 weeks since I’ve written a blog post , and while I could make excuses, the real reason is … life!
 Over the past 6 weeks, I’ve moved houses, had some exciting business opportunities, celebrated my birthday, my husband’s birthday, and spent time with family, finished training for and competed in a Half Ironman, and so much more!
 Blogging had to take a temporary backseat, but now I’m back in action with today’s post on healthy snacks.
-Ironic timing, because in two weeks, I have a post on Intermittent Fasting coming up 😊.
-If you have ideas for future blog post topics, please let me know!
+Ironic timing, because in two weeks, I have a post on Intermittent Fasting coming up 😊 (2021 note: that post did come to be and you can find it here!).

 I am a snacker.
 In the 90s, that would have been a “good” thing (keep your metabolism stoked with 5-6 small meals per day!), and in today’s world of intermittent fasting and keto, that’s a “bad” thing (smaller feeding windows!
 Burn fat, not sugar!).
 Does it surprise you to read that my stance lies somewhere in between all the trends?
 As with most nutrition principles, I believe in balance, moderation, and knowing yourself when it comes to your snacking habits.
 A quick word on each: